-Other films include American Wine Story, Saving Atlantis, which screened at the United Nations COP16 Biodiversity Conference in Colombia, and Three Days of Glory, the 2018 IACP award-winner for best film.
+Other films include American Wine Story, Saving Atlantis, which screened at the United Nations COP16 Biodiversity Conference in Cali, Colombia, and Three Days of Glory, the 2018 IACP award-winner for best film.

 My books include the nonfiction title The Lost Continent, and my novel Vintage, which has been called “spellbinding” and “positively delightful” among other nice things.
 I’ve written fiction and nonfiction for publications ranging from Failbetter.com to Hair Trigger, MSN, The Briar Cliff Review, Narrative.ly and Terra Magazine.

-I take photos, above and below the water.
+I also take photos, above and below the water.
 You can find and download some of them at Unsplash.

 I live in the spectacularly beautiful state of Oregon on the rainy side of the mountains, and when I’m not hiking, surfing, baking or doing something outside, I’m usually reading and occasionally writing books.